Keto Cauliflower Casserole (Ready In 30 Minutes)

 If you miss a classic loaded baked potato casserole on your keto journey, this keto cauliflower casserole will fix it!

 The soft cauliflower bites coated with cheesy cream cheese dill sauce burst in flavors.
-Plus, one serving contains only 5.3g of net carbs so you can indulge with no guilt!
+Plus, one serving contains only 5.3 grams of net carbs so you can indulge with no guilt!